• Skip to primary navigation

 Home » Recipes » Dinner

-Easy Lamb and Apricot Tagine
+Easy Lamb Tagine with Apricots Recipe

-Jump to Recipe Print Recipe
+Jump to Recipe

 Lamb and apricot tagine pin image.

 The delicate Moroccan spiced sauce is complemented with fruity plump dried apricots, cooked whole chestnuts, and served with toasted flaked almonds, chopped mint, and feta.
-You might also like this chicken tagine with apricots.
+You might also like my chicken tagine with apricots.

 Lamb tagine with apricots.